An interactive demo of a system of emergent models in a tension space

 The simulation demonstrates this local strategy resulting in emergent system level properties such as:

-Adaptive robustness and emergent models.
-The models orient themselves to span the principal subspace of the tension distribution,
+- Adaptive robustness and emergent models.
+The models orient themselves to span the principal subspace of the resource distribution,

 reflecting relevant patterns and filtering noise.

-Optimal regulation.
-Multidimensional tension space is attenuated by implicit model-based control as tension excitation is partially consumed for model activity.
+- Optimal regulation.
+Multidimensional resource space is attenuated by implicit model-based control as resource excitation is partially consumed for

-Initially only two cybernetic systems (in blue) driven by two-dimensional tension samples (light dots) are shown.
+Initially only two-dimensional cybernetic system (in blue and brown) driven by two-dimensional resource samples (light dots) are shown.

-Tension samples are attenuated (light lines) by implicit tension use, which gives an estimate (black circle) of the current tensions (black disks at mouse position).
+Resource samples are attenuated (light lines) by implicit resource use, which gives an estimate (black circle) of the current resource (black disks at mouse position).

 The systems interact only via their environment, but still as a whole enact functionally interesting structures.